verdaccio/verdaccio/README.md

 > Looking for Verdaccio 6 version?
 Check the branch `6.x`
 > The plugins for the `v6.x` that are hosted within this organization are located
 > at the [`verdaccio/monorepo`](https://github.com/verdaccio/monorepo) repository, while for the `next` version
-> are hosted on this project `./packages/plugins`, keep on mind `next` plugins will eventually would be
+> are hosted on this project `./packages/plugins`.
-> incompatible with `v6.x` versions.

 > Note that contributing guidelines might be different based on the branch.

 [Verdaccio](https://verdaccio.org/) is a simple, **zero-config-required local private npm registry**.